 Life Chemicals has designed its unique Fluorine Fragment Cocktail Library employing several physicochemical parameters and medicinal chemistry structure filters.
 The choice of fluorinated fragments present in the library is fundamental to ensure broad coverage of chemical space and the local environment of fluorine.

-The Library is pooled in sets of 10 fragments with the most different 19F chemical shifts in order to facilitate screening results interpretation.
+The Library is pooled in sets of 10 fragment-like screening compounds with the most different 19F chemical shifts in order to facilitate screening results interpretation.
 Carefully collected 134 Fluorine Fragment Cocktails comprises 1,340 in-stock drug-like fluorine-containing fragments that satisfy the following parameters:

 - Single-type fluorine group